63°F

 Frese was charged with criminal libel, a move that he called “utterly anti-American,” according to the ACLU.
 While police ultimately dropped the charges, the ACLU filed a lawsuit arguing that New Hampshire’s criminal libel law violates the First Amendment and gives law enforcement far too much discretion in deciding whom to prosecute.

-In October 2023, the U.S. Supreme Court declined the ACLU’s petition for review of New Hampshire’s criminal libel law.
 “We’re disappointed the court declined to hear this important case,” an ACLU representative said on their website.
 “Criminal defamation laws are easily susceptible to abuse.”

-Robinson said he has seen one recurring situation: A citizen says something to anger a local official, and “they go to their buddy the district attorney and say, ‘You should do something about this.’”
+Robinson said he has seen one recurring situation: A citizen says something to anger a local official, and “they go to their buddy the district attorney and say, ‘You should do something about this.’ ”

 Then, Robinson said, they “discover this dusty old criminal libel statute.”